 The new "question-of-the-week" is: What was the most difficult moment of your teaching career and what did you learn from it?

 Today's post features commentaries from Susan E. Craig, Rhonda Neal Waltman, Patricia (Tish) Jennings, Eric Jensen, Joe Hendershott, and Kristin Souers, along with thoughts from readers.

-Here are my choices for the BEST Classroom Q & A posts in 2015.
+Here are my personal picks for the best 13 posts appearing here in 2016.